lanl/TimeStitch-Memento-Aggregator/README.md

 https://www.dropbox.com/s/13n0pd9arb6cky2/agg_tables.sql?dl=0

 Update the `agg.properties` file with the appropriate mysql information like user credentials and mysql location.

-### Cassandra
-Although the aggregator supports cassandra, it is not used in production and hence not covered here.

 ## Deploy
 A Java wrapper from [Tanuki software](http://wrapper.tanukisoftware.com/) is being used for deploying the aggregator.